 Valve videogames have a tendency to inspire fanatical demands for related merchandise.
 After Half-Life 2 and Portal, there was a huge outcry for Valve to produce Headcrab Hats and plushie Companion Cubes, respectively, which they did.
 They also have the movie posters from Left 4 Dead, as well as mugs and bumper stickers one might expect to find in the possession of a scientist working at Black Mesa or Aperture Labs.

 There are also toy PETs, one of MegaMan.EXE and one of ProtoMan.EXE, as well as Transers, one for each of the first games.

-Pyoro from the WarioWare series?
-Okay, it was always a mini game in the series, but now with the DSi and DSiWare, the game has been released standalone as a downloadable purchase from said channel (and yes, it counts because in story, the game was the one that actually inspired Wario to start the WarioWare inc company in the first game).
+Pyoro from the WarioWare series was always a mini game, but now with the DSi and DSiWare, the game has been released standalone as a downloadable purchase from said channel (and yes, it counts because in story, the game was the one that actually inspired Wario to start the WarioWare Inc. company in the first game).

 Eat Lead: The Return of Matt Hazard is the latest game in the storied history of the titular character. (who is also an Animated Actor) Except, there are no previous games.
 Not so anymore.
 One of his "previous" games is reportedly being rereleased on Xbox Live and PlayStation Network.